Experiential Learning

 CTLB03H3 Introduction to Community Engaged Learning

-Are you interested in adding real-world experience to your classroom learning at UTSC?
-Experiential Learning, also known as Community-Engaged Learning, offers you the opportunity to test what you learn in your courses by applying it in a community setting and through the process of reflecting on this experience.
-In Experiential Learning, classroom and community enrich each other
+Are you interested in enriching your classroom learning with real-world experience?
+Community-engaged learning offers you the opportunity to enhance what you learn in your courses by applying it in a community setting while reflecting on your experience.
+In community engaged learning, classroom and community augment one another.

 CTL’s Community-Engaged Learning course: CTLB03H3 Introduction to Community Engaged Learning